 First of all, take the train if possible.
 It saves a lot of CO2 emission and it allows you to watch a movie, do some work or read a book.
 It’s the perfect way to travel, really.
-I took the Deutsche Bahn to travel to Berlin and it was just perfect: enough space to work, a plug to charge my laptop and a comfy chair.

 What to do

 Berlin has a big vintage scene.
 Take the metro to Kreuzberg for some vintage shopping.
 Good to know, just like in Amsterdam, vintage doesn’t mean cheaper than ‘new’ clothing.
 There are some cheaper vegan stores, like PicknWeight.